Wallace Paul Cowan & Ellen Cecelia Barber Cowan are my grandparents, the parents of my mother Carol Ann Cowan Hopper.

 I’ve already posted a lot about my grandfather Paul.
 A poem, photos of filling stations he worked at, photos he took from the Springdale water tower, photos of Marshall Auto Parts where he worked, and information about Ma Terry’s Boarding House where he stayed.

 Ellen Cecelia Barber was born on June 9, 1908 in Kansas City, Missouri.
 She is the daughter of James William Barber and Lula May Watrous.
+Ellen was the firstborn, and would later have a sister and brother.
 You can read about them here.

 They later lived in an apartment over the Marshall Auto Store that Paul managed in Kansas City, Missouri, before buying a house in Kansas City North.